Best Checking Accounts in North Carolina

 If you’re in the market for a new checking account, you should take the time to shop around and compare your options.

-One benefit of working with a local bank is that they can provide personalized service.
+One benefit of working with a smaller, local bank is that they can provide personalized service.
 At nation banks, you’re often just a face in the crowd.

 However, that doesn’t mean that local banks are perfect.